-TUMWATER, Wash. — Washington state’s minimum wage will increase 19 cents to $13.69 per hour starting Jan.
-1, 2021, which is the first increase determined by inflation instead of a voter-approved ballot measure that determined increases over the past four years.
+TUMWATER, Wash. — Washington state’s minimum wage is up 19 cents to $13.69 per hour as of Jan.
+1, 2021.
+It's the first increase determined by inflation instead of a voter-approved ballot measure that determined increases over the past four years.

-The increase was announced Wednesday by the state Department of Labor and Industries.
+The increase was announced in October by the state Department of Labor and Industries.

 It was determined by a 1.39% increase to the consumer price index over the last year.